stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 STA $04   ; Store Accumulator in memory at address $0004.
 ```

 The sequence of bytes at the start of the zero page is now `30 00 9c cc ff`.
-Thus the correct value -- \$FFCC -- has been stored (in little-endian format).
+Thus the correct value &mdash; \$FFCC &mdash; has been stored (in little-endian format).

 ### Subtraction